“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 It is important to note that there is a difference in Europe as well.
 The all-season tires that you buy in Italy won’t be the same as all season tires you buy in Finland.
 More precisely, those that you’ll find in Finland are similar to all-weather tires in North America.

 It sounds confusing, we know, but that’s the way it works.
-For the buyer in North America, we recommend all-weather tires for best-possible snow traction.
+For buyers in North America, we recommend all-weather tires for the best-possible snow traction.
 Sure, you might lose ultimate handling and stability in dry and warm weather, but you also gain in heavy rain situations.
 All-weather tires also have slightly shorter treadwear warranties, but not by a very large margin.

 Touring and grand-touring tires are what you’ll mostly find on passenger cars in North America today.
 These tires are designed to offer a safe and reliable driving experience in almost every weather, including dry and wet.
 Most tires in this category today are also all season tires.
 As a matter of fact, it is hard to find summer touring and grand-touring tires nowadays.

 That said, even when choosing between touring and grand-touring tires, there are some things you need to look out for.
 Firstly, touring tires (sometimes called passenger tires) are designed for smaller and slower vehicles, including sub-compact cars, compact cars, mid-size sedans, and smaller crossovers.
 Grand-touring tires are designed for slightly larger or more powerful vehicles, like V6 versions of mid-size sedans or premium sedans from BMW, Lexus, and Mercedes-Benz.
 If you own a larger crossover or SUV, you will need Crossover/SUV Touring tires with larger sidewalls and higher loading capacities.